 For the Pot Pies

-1 pound boneless, skinless chicken breasts and/or thighs, cut into cubes
+- 1 pound chicken breasts boneless, skinless or thighs, cut into cubes

-2 cups diced vegetables - carrot, celery, peas (not diced of course), pearl onions, potatoes, sweet potatoes, mushrooms, butternut squash, green beans, corn, lima beans, etc. (You can even add greens such as spinach, kale or collards)
+- 2 cups diced vegetables - carrot carrots, celery, peas, pearl onions, potatoes, sweet potatoes, mushrooms, butternut squash, green beans, corn, lima beans, etc.

 For the Sauce Supreme